Grandhi Mallikarjuna Rao

-Grandhi Mallikarjuna Rao (born 14 July 1950) is a mechanical engineer, billionaire industrialist, the founder chairman of GMR Group, a global infrastructure developer and operator based in India.
-Started in 1978, GMR Group is now present in 7 countries, active in energy, highways, large urban development and airports sectors, known for building and operating world-class national assets.
+Grandhi Mallikarjuna Rao (born 14 July 1950) is an Indian mechanical engineer, philanthropist, and industrialist.
+He is the founder chairman of GMR Group, a global infrastructure developer and operator based in India.
+The GMR Group, started in 1978, is active in the energy, highways, urban development, and airport sectors, and is known for building and operating world-class national assets, including major airports like Delhi's Indira Gandhi International Airport and Hyderabad's Rajiv Gandhi International Airport.
+He also co-owns the IPL team Delhi Capitals.
+Rao is one of the richest people in India and in the world, having been listed by Forbes.
+His GMR Group is considered the leading airport developer in India by revenue, asset size, and market capitalisation.

-Early life
+Early life and education

-Grandhi Mallikarjuna Rao was born on 14 July 1950, in Rajam, Srikakulam district in Andhra Pradesh, India.
-He was born in an upper-middle-class family whose main business interests involved commodities trading and a small-scale jewelry business started by his father in Rajam.
+Grandhi Mallikarjuna Rao was born on 14 July 1950, in a Telugu family in Rajam, Srikakulam district, Andhra Pradesh, India.
+He was born in an upper-middle-class family whose main business interests involved commodities trading and a small-scale jewellery business started by his father in Rajam.
 After graduating from Andhra University, Rao joined a paper mill as a shift engineer and then joined the Public Works Department of the Andhra Pradesh Government as a junior engineer.

+Career

-He soon entered the trading of commodities, as his mother had insisted.
-After developing good relations with suppliers and customers in the business of commodities trading, he acquired a failing jute mill at a bargain, this venture proved to be lucrative and allowed GM Rao to use this leverage from local banks to acquire other assets.
-Eventually, GM Rao divested his stake in a multitude of industries and started a bank named Vysya Bank in collaboration with ING.
+Rao soon entered the trading of commodities at the insistence of his mother.
+After developing strong relationships with suppliers and customers, he successfully acquired a failing jute mill at a bargain price.
+This venture proved lucrative and allowed Rao to leverage capital from local banks to acquire other assets.
+He eventually divested his stake in a multitude of industries and, in 1987, started the private sector bank, Vysya Bank, in collaboration with ING.

-Rao eventually diluted his stake in ING Vysya by selling his stake in whole for 340 crores.
-The cash from the bank stake sale allowed his entry into the power business allowed Rao to build what would become India leading infrastructure asset developer, as GMR's most relevant competitor, GVK, is 6 times smaller by market capitalization, making GMR Group the leader in India as an airport developer by revenues, asset size, and market capitalization.
+Rao later diluted his stake in ING Vysya, selling his entire share for ₹3.4 billion.
+The capital generated from the bank stake sale enabled his entry into the power and infrastructure sectors, laying the foundation for the GMR Group.

+GMR Group and Infrastructure Leadership

+The GMR Group is a diversified infrastructure conglomerate with operations in 7 countries.
+The company's focus on building and operating large-scale, world-class national assets, particularly airports, cemented its leadership position.
+The GMR Group is significantly larger than its nearest competitor, GVK, by market capitalisation, establishing it as India's foremost airport developer by revenue and asset size.

-In 2014, he was appointed as the chairman of the Andhra Pradesh Skill Development Corporation.
-The government plans to invest ₹ 700 crore in the skill development initiative, which will train approximately two crore people in 10 years.
+In 2014, Rao was appointed as the chairman of the Andhra Pradesh Skill Development Corporation, with government plans to invest ₹7 billion to train approximately 20 million people over 10 years.